IMS-Team6/IMS_Frontend/README.md

 # IMS_Frontend: Frontend Documentation

-## Introduction, purpose:
+## Introduction
-Frontend application created in Android Studio.
+Frontend application created in Android Studio with Kotlin programming language.
+# Purpose
-Purpose of the app is to control the mower and fetch data from backend.
+Purpose of the app is to interact with the mower.
+Main functionalities of the application are to Control mower manual or automatically and to fetch images from the backend.
+# Design

 ---------